Locks makeup through heat, sweat, and long days with buildable medium-to-full coverage and a soft, polished matte finish.

 NARS Light Reflecting Foundation review

-NARS Light Reflecting Foundation is a great option if you want a more natural, skin-like finish that still holds up in heat and humidity.
-It provides buildable medium coverage with a subtle radiance that flatters normal, combination, and slightly dry skin.
+NARS Light Reflecting Foundation is the best fit here for anyone who wants a more natural, skin-like finish without giving up too much longevity.
+It offers buildable medium coverage with a subtle radiance that tends to flatter normal, combination, and slightly dry skin.

 How to choose a sweat-proof foundation for your skin